trevisanj/f311/f311/aosss/README.md

 #<a name=S1></a>1 Introduction

-`aosss` is a Python package and set of applications to facilitate steps in spectrograph+telescope simulation workflows:
+`ftaosss` is a Python package and set of applications to facilitate steps in spectrograph+telescope simulation workflows:

   - assemble a data cube for IFU simulation